-(a) Description of products and services from which each reportable segment derives its revenuee

-The Company is organised based on one main business segment - Natural gas transmission (representing natural gas transmission services).
+(a) Description of products and services from which each reportable segment derives its revenue The Company is organised based on one main business segment - Natural gas transmission (representing natural gas transmission services).

 Revenues from core activities comprise revenues from international transit, domestic transmission and other.
-In 2022, revenues from international transit represented 82%, revenues from domestic transmission 17% and other revenues 1% of the Company's revenues from core activities.
+In 2023, revenues from international transit represented 23%, revenues from domestic transmission amounted to 75% and other revenues represented 2% of the Company's revenues from core activities (In 2022, revenues from international transit represented 82%, revenues from domestic transmission amounted to 17% and other revenues represented 1% of the Company's revenues from core activities).

-(b) Factors that management used to identify the reportable segments

-Refer to the information in Note 4.
+(b) Factors that management used to identify the reportable segments Refer to the information in Note 4.

-(c) Information about reportable segment profit or loss, assets, and liabilities

-The Company is considered as one reportable segment.
-Segment information for the reportable segment for the years ended 31 December 2022 and 31 December 2021 is set out below:
+(c) Information about reportable segment profit or loss, assets, and liabilities The Company is considered as one reportable segment.
+Segment information for the reportable segment for the years ended 31 December 2023 and 31 December 2022 is set out below:

 Natural gas Natural gas

 In millions of Czech crowns transmission transmission

-2022 2021
+2023 2022

-Revenues from core activities 12,953 10,376
+Revenues from core activities 3,008 12,953

-Other operating income 302 390
+Other operating income 44 302

-Other finance income 657 120
+Other finance income 1,913 657

-Total segment income 13,912 10,886
+Total segment income 4,965 13,912

-Raw materials consumed 571 445
+Raw materials consumed 112 571

-Employee benefits 594 581
+Employee benefits 522 594

-Depreciation and amortisation 2,497 2,549
+Depreciation and amortisation 2,543 2,497

-Services purchased and lease charges 460 432
+Services purchased and lease charges 389 460

-Changes in fair value of derivatives, net (64) (140)
+Changes in fair value of derivatives, net (127) (64)

-Foreign exchange differences, net 1 49
+Foreign exchange differences, net 20 1

-Other operating expenses 44 173
+Other operating expenses 58 44

-Income tax expense 1,380 827
+Income tax expense 539 1,380

-Finance costs 2,185 2,216
+Finance costs 2,766 2,185

-Gains less losses on disposal of property, plant and equipment, Impairment 1 (3)
+Impact of sales of land, buildings and equipment and adjustment items to receiv ables 105 1

-Segment profit for the year 6,243 3,757
+Segment profit for the year (1,962) 6,243

-Segment other comprehensive income for the year 325 1,438
+Segment other comprehensive income for the year (1,141) 325

-Segment total comprehensive income for the year 6,568 5,195
+Segment total comprehensive income for the year (3,103) 6,568

-Capital expenditures - additions at cost (Note 8, 9) 3,657 1,731
+Capital expenditures - additions at cost (Note 8, 9) 816 3,657

+Natural gas Natural gas

-In millions of Czech crowns Natural gas transmission Natural gas transmission 31 December 2022 31 December 2021 Total reportable segment Assets 68,450 60,573 Total reportable segment Liabilities 50,295 48,987
+In millions of Czech crowns transmission transmission

+3 31 December 2023 31 December 2022

+Total reportable segment Assets 67,712 68,450

+Total reportable segment Liabilities 49,760 50,295